phetsims/vector-addition/doc/implementation-notes.md

 ### Assertions

-The implementation makes heavy use of `affirm` to verify pre/post assumptions and perform type checking.
-This sim performs type-checking for almost all function arguments via `affirm`.
+The implementation makes heavy use of `affirm` to verify pre/post assumptions in methods and functions.
 If you are making modifications to this sim, do so with `affirm` enabled via the `ea` query parameter.

 ### Vector Management